 - "Your searches are sent to Google's web servers to give you search results.

 - Usage statistics are sent to let us know which features are used most often and to help us understand problems."

 Glenn Fleishman confirmed that Gboard operates in a manner consistent with this statement.
 He used a network sniffer to examine what data Gboard transmits to Google's servers.
 When typing in Gboard, he observed "that no data was being sent at all between iOS and the Internet while I typed.
 I could then tap the G icon and perform searches, and watch data get sent back and forth."

-Fleksy states that it doesn’t collect Language Modeling Data unless the user opts into supplying such data to Fleksy.
-However, I saw no mention of Language Modeling Data or the associated security repercussions in the Fleksy iOS app.
-Instead, I was encouraged to enable “Customization” by granting the keyboard full access, stating that “keyboard apps require full access to sync your preferences.”
+When installing Fleksy's app, I was encouraged to enable "Customization" by granting the keyboard full access, stating that "keyboard apps require full access to sync your preferences."